sarthakjdev/wapi.js/README.md

 ## Build the library from source :

 - After cloning the project in your local, run the following command to install the dependencies required by the project:

 ```sh
 npm install
 ```

 - Build the project using the follwing command:

 ```sh
 npm run build
 ```

 <br/><hr/><br/>

-## Installing Whatsapp.js form source for development purposes:
+## Installing Whatsapp.js from source for development purposes:

 1. cd to your node project where you wanna use the library.

 2. Run the follwing commands:

 ```sh
 npm run install <path-to-whatsapp-js>
 npm link <path-to-whatsapp.js>
 ```

-NOTE: Make sure you have already built the library using ``npm run build``
+NOTE: Make sure you have already built the library using `npm run build`

 <br/><hr/><br/>

 ## License :

 Distributed under the MIT License.
 See [LICENCE](./LICENSE) for more information.

 <br/><hr/><br/>

 ## Contact Information:

 Sarthak Jain <br/>
 contact.sarthakjain@gmail.com <br/>